lebaston100/OBSliveTally/README.md

 - If the scene is in program, the background will be red
 - If a transition (like a fade) is started where the destination scene is the scene you selected, then it will light up red
 - If studio mode is disabled there will be only a red and black display, no green and also no red state while a transition is active
+- If a scene is nested into another scene (1-level deep) then it will also show tally for the scenes including the selected scene

 ### Show Input Tally
 You can also show the tally status for individual sources.
 Every scene that containes a SceneItem of that Input will be handled like described in Show Scene Tally above.